hanad124/tabaarakictV2/posts/building-and-deploying-applications-in-the-cloud.md

 avator: "https://drive.google.com/uc?export=download&id=1-EBH4iBcQ2O5VNKqdRCUR0crn15NiamD"
 ---

-# Building and Deploying Applications in the Cloud

 In today's digital era, building and deploying applications in the cloud has become a standard practice for many businesses.
 The cloud offers numerous advantages, such as scalability, reliability, and cost-effectiveness.
 In this blog post, we will explore the key steps involved in building and deploying applications in the cloud.

 ## Step 1: Define Application Requirements